kgodey/tododemo/README.md

 To-Do Demo
 ==========

 This app was built in a few days as a demonstration for a prospective employer.
-It is *not* production ready, but it works.
+It is **not production ready**, but it works.

 Features
 --------